manuel-rhdt/master-thesis/docs/04-thermodynamic-inspiration.md

 lang: en-US
 ---

-# Efficient Biased Sampling in Trajectory Space
+# Directed Sampling in Trajectory Space

 In the previous chapters we established a technique to compute the mutual information between time-variable signals and responses using Monte-Carlo integration together with stochastic simulations.
 In practice we found that this method often severely over-estimates the mutual information.
 In the previous chapter we came to the conclusion that the root of the biased estimates is the computation of the marginal probability density $\mathrm P(\mathbf x)$.